The talks take place on Mondays at 15:00 (BCN time, CET) at the UAB seminar C1/-128.

 itle: On the cyclicity of Kolmogorov polycycles

-Abstract: In this talk I will explain our recent results about the cyclicity of Kolmogorov polycycles.
+Abstract: In this talk, I will explain our recent results on the cyclicity of Kolmogorov polycycles.
 We study planar polynomial Kolmogorov's differential systems

 \[